geopython/pycsw.org/development/announce/2.4.0.md

 The pycsw team announces the release of pycsw 2.4.0.

-The 2.4.0 release adds WMS 1.3.0 and WPS process harvesting as well as plugin support enhancements.

 Note that though pycsw works with Python 2 and 3, we have turned off Python 2 testing given the [Python 2 end of life](https://pythonclock.org) scheduled for 01 January 2020.
 Users are strongly encouraged to update